Ways You Can Help

 For all of us who have walked through that building, our hearts are broken.
 This museum we have all invested out hearts and minds and millions of dollars into, has lots of hard work ahead.
-Someway, somehow, we will take this as another opportunity to show our determination, commitment and strength.
-It will be what it was and even more beautiful soon.
-This is a solemn moment in the museum’s history for sure.
-But we will rise again, you just wait and see.
+But it is an opportunity to show our determination, commitment and strength.
+It will be what it was again soon.
+We will rise again, you just wait and see.

 Donations may be also mailed to Core Sound Waterfowl Museum & Heritage Center, PO Box 556, Harkers Island, NC 28531 memo: Museum Recovery

 We are partnering with the Carteret County Public Schools Foundation to collect contributions that provide hurricane relief for school children and families of Carteret County.

 As we did during Hurricane Isabel in 2003, our shared purpose is to provide resources for families to help return to their homes as soon as possible following the devastation brought about by flood waters, wind damage and loss of family income due to the impacts of Hurricane Florence.